menefotto/auth-api/API_DESIGN.md

       will be sent with an activation link, once confirmed the account will be active and another final confimation email will be sent

+- activeted/confirm/[\w]+
+    supports POST
+      once the user is created is created with is_active defaulted to false, and email will be sent with an activation link, once confirmed the account will be active and another final confimation email will be sent

 - password/reset
     support POST
       given the email address an email will be sent redirecting the user to password change